roman-h-p-spiwak/KPI-Dashboard/SCRUM/SCRUM.md

 - [x] [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) (probably has too much for me (but definition has what I need)).
 - [x] [Jinja](https://jinja.palletsprojects.com/en/stable/).

 **Conclusion:** There's plenty of options, it can certainly be done.
+I'll probably use Jinja.

 ### Research Plots into HTML